OpenHFT/RFC/TCP-Modes/TCP-Modes-0.1.md

 low priority and high priority, RPC and subscription.
 Binding is performed by providing a unique id such as a UUID or configured hostId.
 When multiple connections are identfied as coming from the same remote node, they can be bound together.

-If an initiator want isolated connections, theyc an prodive multiple ids.
+If an initiator want isolated connections, they can provide multiple ids.

 # Symmetric connections